 If you would rather visit some actual greens, take in the fresh air at Diamond Woods Golf Course.
-Stop by Fiddler’s Green for to test new golf gear and pick up anything to prepare for a day on the links.
+Stop by Fiddler’s Green to test new golf gear and pick up anything you need to prepare for a day on the links.
 Explore the Cascades Mountains just 45 minutes away at Tokatee Golf Course in the McKenzie River corridor.
 Looking for a different view?
 Head an hour to the west and visit the coastal dunes of Ocean Dunes Golf Links in Florence.

 Relive your college days and stay near campus amid the hype and energy that always accompanies game days.
 Stay at Hayward Inn or one of the other hotels along Franklin and spend time exploring the campus, where historic and modern buildings co-exist.
 Grab a bite at Track Town Pizza, a long-standing icon that pays tribute to local athletes.
 If you’re in the mood to try something new, Pig & Turnip’s new location on Franklin Blvd will fill you up on PNW-inspired German food.
 Get swept up in the crowd and cross the Willamette through Alton Baker Park to end up at Autzen.
-Grab brunch the next morning at Wild Duck and don’t forget to swing by The Duck Store for gear.
+Grab brunch the next morning at Agate Alley and don’t forget to swing by The Duck Store for gear.

-Explore new Eugene
+Explore New Eugene

-Eugene is also a perfect basecamp for exploring the McKenzie River, Oakridge / Westfir, and the Central Oregon Coast.
+Eugene is also a perfect base camp for exploring the McKenzie River, Oakridge / Westfir, and the Central Oregon Coast.
 You can expect brilliant fall color, crystal blue waters, an abundance of waterfalls, and best of all, fewer crowds than you encounter in the Portland region.

-Where else to stay
+Where Else to Stay

 Some hotels fill quickly for game days, but there are plenty of great options in the region.
 The University District offers plenty of places to stay right on Coburg, and hotels in the Gateway area are located off I-5 and are convenient for traveling to and from Autzen.